 The poetic inspiration invested an identity on the poet – a moment when he felt knighted or honored in some very significant way.

-In the same stanza we find those aspects of Neruda’s style that we are familiar with.
-There is love of the word play and the alternative phrase –“fever or forgotten wings” – to denote the turmoil created in him.
+In the same stanza, we find those aspects of Neruda’s style that we are familiar with.
+There is love of the wordplay and the alternative phrase –“fever or forgotten wings” – to denote the turmoil created in him.
 Again, there is the play of opposites in “pure/nonsense/pure wisdom” when he wrote his “first faint line”.
 A little later, there are: “palpitating plantations/shadow perforated/riddled/with arrows, fire and flowers. /the winding night, the universe.”
 The verse: “palpitating plantations” – means cultivated fields which has so far been barren, but are now reverberating with life.
-The poet has used alliteration in this 33 line.
+The poet has used alliteration in these 33 lines.

 In this third stanza, the poet says considers himself an infinitesimal being- which means minute or insignificant (as compared to the universe).
 He says that he is intoxicated (drunk) with the great starry void—meaning—great expanse of endless empty sky filled only with the constellations—likeness—meaning similarity –image of poetry –meaning representations of the unknown and abyss – which means bottomless chasm or deep gorge.

 There is a wonder as the poet perceives a new world opening up before him, and it is significant that he should use words that are, once again, a reminder of the American colonies, and thereby the master-slave relationship.
 In a sense, the poet is also a slave to his muse and he must suffer the pain of arrows before he can find the pleasure of flowers, i.e., poetic recognition.